-UK Parliament terror alert: Three dead amid London carnage
+London attack: Three killed in British Parliament carnage

 London (CNN)At least three people died and 20 were injured when an attacker rammed a car into crowds of people before stabbing a police officer in the grounds of the UK Parliament.

-One woman was pulled alive from the River Thames amid chaos in the area, the heart of political life in Britain.
-The assailant also died, police said, as they announced a "full counter-terrorism investigation".
+A woman was pulled alive from the River Thames amid chaos in the area, the heart of political life in Britain.
+Among the dead were a police officer and the assailant, police said, announcing a "full counter-terrorism investigation."

 Parliament was placed on lockdown and lawmakers were forced to remain in the main debating chamber of the House of Commons as firearms officers rushed to the scene outside.

-The Mayor of London, Sadiq Khan, said the incident -- on the one-year anniversary of the Brussels attacks -- was "being treated as a terrorist attack until the police know otherwise."
-One of those who died was a police officer.

-Pictures showed scenes of carnage in the aftermath of the attack, which happened as parliament was in session.
+Pictures showed scenes of carnage in the aftermath of the attack, which happened as Parliament was in session.
 One member of the British government gave mouth-to-mouth resuscitation to one of those injured.

+"This is a day that we had planned for -- that we all hoped would never happen -- but sadly it is now a reality, said Mark Rowley, Britain's most senior counter-terror police officer.

 Latest developments

-- Large section of central London in lockdown.
+- Large section of central London closed off.

 - Gates to Buckingham Palace closed.